Backup Concepts «Prev Next»

 3. List the components of the recovery manager architecture

-In this course, you will learn and practice Oracle 13c Backup and Recovery skills using diagrams, exercises and quizzes.
+In this course, you will learn and practice Oracle Backup and Recovery skills using diagrams, exercises and quizzes.

-Backup and Recovery
+Oracle Backup and Recovery

 The database files include data segments, redo logs, rollback segments, control files, libraries, and system areas.
 Each of these files is not a separate entity but is tightly linked to the components.
 For instance, the data files are repositories for all table data.
 The data file structure is controlled by the control file, implemented by the system areas, and maintained by a combination of the executables, redo, and rollback segments.
 Data files reference bfiles[1] that are tied to external procedures stored in libraries that are referenced in procedures stored in data files.
 This complexity leads to the requirement of a threefold backup recovery methodology to ensure that data recovery can be made.

-Oracle Backup Manager (OBM) is no longer the primary backup tool for Oracle Database 13c and later.
-Oracle Recovery Manager (RMAN) is the recommended backup tool for these versions.
-RMAN provides a more comprehensive and powerful set of backup and recovery features than OBM.
+Oracle Recovery Manager (RMAN) is the recommended backup tool for Oracle versions 12c to 19c.
+RMAN provides a more comprehensive and powerful set of backup and recovery features than Oracle Backup Manager

 Feature OBM RMAN